Serving our community.

 ¼ cup lime juice (about 2 limes)

 Mix the zest with the dry ingredients and stir until evenly blended.

 Stir in the olive oil and lime juice to the dry mixture and mix until blended.

-Place on cookie sheet with parchment or silicon baking sheet.
+Place on a cookie sheet with parchment or silicone baking sheet.